Welcome!

 About Our Meetings

-Windsor Quilters’ Guild is a group of women and men who meet once a month to learn new quilting tips, to share ideas, and show their finished quilt projects.
+Windsor Quilters’ Guild is a group of women and currently one gentleman who meet once a month to learn new quilting tips, to share ideas, and to show their finished quilt projects.

-The morning session is a chance to visit the vendors who bring the newest and latest patterns, gadgets, fabrics and books to sell at reasonable prices, to visit and catch up with quilting friends, to pick up a comfort quilt project, to check out a library book and to purchase tickets for the guild raffle or the 50/50 draw.
+Our doors open at 8:30 am to give us a chance to visit and catch up with quilting friends, to visit one of our vendors , to pick up a comfort quilt project, and to purchase tickets for the guild raffle or the 50/50 draw.

 Windsor Quilters’ Guild Demonstration